First Impressions Matter — Here’s WhyOct 01, 2021

 On occasions where there is no particular dress code (such as a date night at a local restaurant that isn't particularly fancy), people appreciate if you make an effort and wear something you consider nice.

 If you can't be heard, people will give up trying to listen.
 If you're always speaking, or speaking very loudly, people will also give up listening.
 A good conversation is a two-way street.
 It gets difficult when one person dominates a conversation.
-Though it's incredibly hard to realise when you're doing it at the moment.
+However, it's incredibly hard to realise when you're doing it at the moment.
 Even if you don't consider yourself much of a conversationalist, feeling too nervous or getting overly excited over your favourite topic may lead you to dominate a conversation.
 Beware!

 The meaning of your message comes through in the tonality of your voice.
 If you say something nice, but you're using a sarcastic tone of voice, people will pick up on the tone, more so than the words you use.